Helsinki

 2. Funding

 Various accommodation options are normally available such as shared apartments, private dorms, etc. Students can also arrange independent housing.
-More information about this will be available in the winter prior to the summer school.
+More information about this will be available prior to the summer school.

-The summer school courses are taught at Aalto's campus in Espoo (about 10 minutes metro from Helsinki's city centre); housing can be found in Espoo or other districts in Helsinki.
+The summer school courses are taught at Aalto's campus in Espoo (about 10 minutes by transit from Helsinki's city centre); housing can be found in Espoo or other districts in Helsinki.

 Have questions?